How ConsumerAffairs uses cookies

 Fact-checked by: Jon Bortin

-The best long-distance moving company in 2026 is International Van Lines.
-Roadway Moving takes the top spot for customer service, Northern Moving Systems for international moves and PODS for affordability.
-Colonial Van Lines has highly rated moving crews, American Van Lines is best for storage and Perfectly Fast Moving offers the best packing services.
+Our top pick for the best long-distance moving company is International Van Lines due to its competitive quotes and strong customer reviews on our site.
+Our other selections for the best long-distance moving companies include Roadway Moving for its customer service, Northern Moving Systems for international moves, PODS for affordability, Colonial Van Lines for its highly rated moving crews, American Van Lines for its storage and Perfectly Fast Moving for its packing services.

 1. Best overall: International Van Lines